-The Outsourcing arrangement covers less than 5% of the Clients of the Firm and thus may not be a Material Business Activity from the Firm's perspective, as non-provision of the Professional Service is unlikely to materially impact the scale of Professional Services offered by the Firm.
-However, depending on the circumstances of the individual Client, it may still be considered a Material Business Activity from the Client's perspective.
+The Outsourcing arrangement covers less than 5% of Clients of the Firm and thus may not be a Material Business Activity from the Firm's perspective, as non-provision of the Professional service is unlikely to materially impact the scale of Professional Services offered by the Firm.
+However, depending on the circumstances of the individual Client, it may still be considered a Material Business Activity from the Client's perspective depending on the circumstances of the individual Client.
 If the Outsourced Service being provided to a Client is material from that Client's perspective, then the Member should refer to the guidance in APES GN 30.